CircularPi31415/CircularPi31415/README.md

 - Hi!
-I'm CircularPi31415
+I'm CircularPi!
-- I'm currently learning HTML5
+- I am 13 years old
+- I use he/him pronouns
+- I know a tiny bit of HTML
+- I know more about hardware rather than software
-- I like playing chess
+- I like playing Minecraft, mindlessly scrolling through twitter, and making random shit on pc part picker